Lomdim Beyahad (Learning Together) at TBTST

 Holidays: Our holiday studies include learning the basic rituals, Hebrew vocabulary, and computer based research.
 Class discussions of moral issues related to specific holidays are conducted.
 Holiday celebrations are part of our curriculum as well as fun cooking and art projects.
 Students are also encouraged to participate in Temple wide holiday celebrations.

 Holocaust: The theme of our Holocaust studies differs from year to year.
 Information is gained through films followed by class discussions of moral issues.
 Students are engaged in computer based research and their final project is presented as part of our Yom Hashoah Program.
-The Six Million Steps to Holocaust Awareness walk is a community wide, fundraising event that was founded by our Daled class last year.
+The Six Million Steps to Holocaust Awareness walk is a community wide, fundraising event that was founded by our Daled.
 Money collected from the event was donated to the “March of the Living” organization.
-Due to the success of the program, it has become a tradition and our next event is scheduled for April 10th 2016.
+The program become a tradition and our next event is scheduled for March 18 th 2018.

-Our 8th – 12th grade students continue their studies of meaningful Jewish concepts through the Broward County Judaica High School Program.
+A bi-monthly continuing educational program for teens in grades 8th – 12th.
 Dual enrollment opportunities are available to qualified 11th and 12th grade students in conjunction with Broward College.

 Continued education in a Jewish institute is a requirement for tenth graders to be eligible for confirmation.
 Throughout the school year, students will attend five Shabbat meetings with the Rabbi.
 In addition, students are required to attend the following services: Simchat Torah, Purim and Yom Hashoah program.
 Confirmation ceremony will take place on Erev Shavuot.